The first place to start your research is the Mattress Shopping Tutorial linked in the top right corner.

-In this section of our website you will find a great deal of basic, and not so basic information designed to help you understand everything you will need to know to find your perfect mattress.
+In this section of The Mattress Underground (TMU) website you will find a great deal of basic, and not so basic information designed to help you understand everything you will need to know to find your perfect mattress.
 These sections, each of them written from a different perspective and covering different areas of mattress construction and choices, will reinforce each other and will give you an excellent level of knowledge about what to look for in a mattress that is perfect for you.

 There are two ways to use this section and either way it is designed to be progressive in the level of detail and the depth of understanding you will have when you are done.